jdhagood/gtl/content/_index.markdown

 ---
 # Introduction to Python

 This webpage will be the main method of communication in this class.
 All readings and files can be found here.
-Please bookmark this page as it will be crucial for your success in this class.
+It will be updated as we cover more topics.
+Please bookmark this page to refer back to it throughout the course.

+If you have any questions or concerns email me at jdhagood@mit.edu.

 {{< rawhtml >}}
 <style>